kaaveland/kaaveland.github.io/content/posts/2024-03-10-friends-dont-let-friends-export-csv.md

 comes to compression, convenience and performance so let's do some experiments to back that up.
-I'm going to be presenting some file size and timing information and I'll be using [pandas](https://pandas.pydata.org/) and [polars](https://pola.rs/) for my examples, the code is written is run using IPython.
+I'm going to be presenting some file size and timing information and I'll be using [pandas](https://pandas.pydata.org/) and [polars](https://pola.rs/) for my examples, the code is written run using IPython.

 To get some numbers, I've downloaded